 Low touch engagement models (also called “Just in time”) are typically used by companies with a lower average annual recurring revenue (for example 5,000 and 100,000 USD).
 Companies with a much lower average annual recurring revenue are best served by customer success tools that support scalable customer communication.
 These tools promote customer campaigns, online communities, advocacy, surveys, and eLearning.

 PART II: The Secrets to Successfully Implementing a Customer Success System

 1. Appoint an internal power user and system administrator

-Your CSM system administrator and power users should not only be tech savvy, but should also be able to interpret customer data correctly and lead the team to better client success processes on an ongoing basis.
-Identifying the right people and assigining them to be responsible for maintaining the CSM software will also mean that technical issues will be quickly resolved without delay.
-This role is critical to a successful implementation of a customer success solution.
-If you don’t have enough in house resources to be dedicated to the maintenance of your CSM solution on an ongoing basis, consider your outsourcing options.
-CSM Practice offers Gainsight AdminPro services for companies who wish to have a Gainsight Administrator on a part time basis.
+Your CSM system administrator and power users should not only be tech-savvy but should also be able to interpret customer data correctly and lead the team to better client success processes on an ongoing basis.
+Identifying the right people and assigning them to be responsible for maintaining the CSM software will also mean that technical issues will be quickly resolved without delay.
+This role is critical to the successful implementation of a customer success solution.
+If you don’t have enough in-house resources to be dedicated to the maintenance of your CSM solution on an ongoing basis, consider your outsourcing options.
+CSM Practice offers Gainsight AdminPro services for companies who wish to have a Gainsight Administrator on a part-time basis.
 The main benefit of outsourcing your Gainsight administrator is having a resource available to perform a range of tasks without impacting your bandwidth.
-All of our consultants are CSM certified, Salesforce certification and Gainsight Administrator trained.
+All of our consultants are CSM certified, Salesforce certification, and Gainsight Administrator trained.